TommiNICE/TommiNICE/README.md

 # Hello, I'm Tommi 👋

 Welcome to my GitHub profile!
-I'm passionate about web development and about contributing to open source projects.
+I'm passionate about web development.
+I'm particularly interested in contributing to open-source projects and collaborating with others to create impactful, community-driven software.
+My focus is on delivering clean, maintainable code and continuously improving my abilities.
+Let's connect and build something innovative together!
 Here's a little more about me:

 ## 🚀 About Me